 - Snow Canyon State Park, Nevada - Covering 7,400 acres, you'll discover towering sandstone cliffs amid the desert environment.
 Explore the trails on foot, bike, or on horseback.

 - Zion National Park, Utah - With 2,000 feet high sandstone cliffs, Zion is a hotspot for rock climbing.
 Many hiking trails of varying difficulty lead to fantastic observation points.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 Best time to go on a road trip from Phoenix to Bryce Canyon